Guidance about management issues and the HSST trainee

 Transfers within the local NHS England commissions region

-If a trainee has not yet taken up their post and the proposed transfer is within the local NHS England commissions region, the local NHS England office must agree the transfer of the training allowance between employers within its area.
-Salary costs would be the responsibility of the actual employer.
-This would be a matter for agreement between both employers and the local NHS England office and subject to consideration of local manpower planning and the impact of the local health economy.
 Where an agreement can be reached, the designated location of the HSST training post would move to the new employer.
-However, this would be subject to a formal commitment by the new employer to undertake the training responsibilities and meet all associated local costs.
-Where an agreement cannot be reached and a trainee chooses to continue with the transfer, we would record them as declining the offered HSST post and the post to which they transfer, would not be eligible for designation as a HSST training post at the time of the transfer.
+However, this would be contingent upon a formal commitment by the new employer to undertake the training responsibilities and meet all associated local costs.
+If an agreement cannot be reached and the trainee chooses to continue with the transfer, they would be recorded as declining the offered HSST post, and the post to which they transfer would not be eligible for designation as a HSST training post at the time of the transfer.

 Transfer outside the local NHS England commissions region